The 11 Best Merit Beauty Products to Perfect Your Minimalist Beauty Routine

 Brooke Knappenberger tests Merit Beauty Clean Lash.

-Merit has designed the ultimate tinted SPF for everyday wear, just in time for the summer.
+Merit has designed the ultimate tinted SPF for everyday wear, and I couldn't be happier.
 As the name suggests, it's meant to be your complexion "uniform" as it's designed with ease, comfort, and wearability in mind.
 This formula is light as can be with just the right amount of coverage to even out your skintone.
 However, you can also build up the tint if you prefer more coverage.
 Think of it as the ultimate "your skin but better" tint, with the added bonus of sun protection.

 Number of Shades: 15